 Sudan opposition call for more protests ‘to shake the tyrant’s throne’

-The recently established Sudanese Professionals Association, the Sudan Call (an alliance of armed movements, civil society organisations, the National Consensus Forces coalition of opposition parties) and the opposition Unionist Parties are stepping-up their calls for protests against the Sudanese government headed by President Omar al Bashir.
+The Sudanese Professionals Association, together with the Sudan Call (an alliance of armed movements, civil society organisations, the National Consensus Forces coalition of opposition parties) and the opposition Unionist Parties are stepping-up their calls for protests against the Sudanese government headed by President Omar al Bashir.

 They urged the people to continue the demonstrations until the overthrow of the regime.